alecjacobson/geometry-processing-deformation/README.md

 Optimizing this energy will ensure _global_ rotation invariance.
-To ensure _local_ rotation invariance, we can replace <img src="./tex/9ef0dc2c2b529f2bad33e83fb198c711.svg?invert_in_darkmode" align=middle width=79.2965943pt height=24.65753399999998pt/> with a spatially varying _function_ <img src="./tex/eaff36d2409c381d58217e2c1c5daaf3.svg?invert_in_darkmode" align=middle width=110.34665729999999pt height=24.65753399999998pt/> that outputs a "best" rotation for any point on the shape (see "A simple geometric model for elastic deformations" [Chao et al. 2010]).
+To ensure _local_ rotation invariance, we can replace <img src="./tex/9ef0dc2c2b529f2bad33e83fb198c711.svg?invert_in_darkmode" align=middle width=79.2965943pt height=24.65753399999998pt/> with a spatially varying _function_ <img src="./tex/eaff36d2409c381d58217e2c1c5daaf3.svg?invert_in_darkmode" align=middle width=110.34665729999999pt height=24.65753399999998pt/> that outputs a "best" rotation for any point on the shape (see ["A simple geometric model for elastic deformations" [Chao et al. 2010]](papers/GeomElastic.pdf)).
 In this way, the optimal rotation will be locally rigid everywhere, or _as-rigid-as-possible_ (ARAP).

 ![](images/knight-arap-large-rotation.gif)